“Hot Stuff” On The Big Island

 Head to Hawaii Volcanoes National Park, which encompasses nearly 218,000 acres from sea to summit and beyond.
 It includes Mauna Loa (the world’s largest volcano) and Kilauea, which has been continuously erupting since January 1983.
 This eruption phase has added over 500 acres to the Big Island.

-Witnessing Kilauea’s molten lava flows, curling steam clouds, vast lava fields, heated steam vents, sulfur banks, prehistoric lava tubes and huge summit caldera is an unforgettable experience.
+Witnessing Kilauea’s molten lava flows, curling steam clouds, vast lava fields, heated steam vents, sulfur banks, prehistoric lava tubes, and huge summit caldera is an unforgettable experience.
 Established in 1916, the park also offers more than 150 miles of hiking trails.
-The 20-mile drive down Chain of Craters Road will take you through some of the most desolate land on earth, into the Kilauea East Rift Zone and to the current lava flow from Puu`Ō `ō Crater.
+The 20-mile drive down Chain of Craters Road will take you through some of the most desolate lands on earth, into the Kilauea East Rift Zone and to the current lava flow from Puu`Ō `ō Crater.

 Park attractions include the visitors center, where helpful rangers provide the latest weather, driving conditions and current volcanic activity.
 The center houses an intriguing display of photographs and artifacts, a free film, maps, books, hiker’s permits, a schedule of ranger-led walks and more.